 Our results indicate that, overall, a FIFO queue size of 120 elements (about 1.25 times the bandwidth-delay product) to 190 elements (2 times bandwidth-delay) is a reasonable choice for loads up to the link capacity.
 For offered loads that only slightly exceed the link capacity (e.g., 110%), we observe that queue sizes beyond 120 only exacerbate an already bad situation.
-Additional measures of performance in these experiments, including link utilization and drop rates, are given in Appendix B. These results confirm that our selection of queue sizes of 120-190 represent reasonable tradeoffs for response times without significant loss of link utilization or high drop rates.
+Additional measures of performance in these experiments, including link utilization and drop rates, confirm that our selection of queue sizes of 120-190 represent reasonable tradeoffs for response times without significant loss of link utilization or high drop rates [4].